dtg3/eye-validate/README.md

 * 4, 5 = Toggle show lines and show numbers checkboxes respectively

+* Mousewheel = Scroll the canvas vertically if necessary

+* `shift` + Mousewheel = Scroll the canvas horizontally if necessary

 ## Setup

 Once you have cloned the eye-validate repository to your computer, you will need to make sure that you have Python 3 installed on your system.
 Eye-validate also requires a few third party python libraries that can be installed using `pip install -r requirements.txt`.
 The libraries can be install in a virtual environment or globally.
 Once you have the prerequisites met, simply run `python eye_validate_gui.py` to launch the interface and begin dataset validation.